unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for content description, see this section of the Description page
+* If you want to see the full guidelines for content description, see this section of the :ref:`Description <description-content>` page
-* For more information about where to find content information on an object, see Where Can the Content Description Information be Found?
+* For more information about where to find content information on an object, see :ref:`Where Can the Content Description Information be Found? <description-csources>`
-* For additional guidelines regarding content descriptions (including information for specific kinds of items), see How Should the Content Description be Filled in?
+* For additional guidelines regarding content descriptions (including information for specific kinds of items), see :ref:`How Should the Content Description be Filled in? <description-cfill>`
-* To see additional examples, see Other Examples
+* To see additional examples, see :ref:`Other Examples <description-cexamples>`

 .. _quick-description-physical: